 Strike action at EU level

-Strike action at EU level involves industrial action in response to developments in EU policy in two or more countries across Europe, taken to secure a common outcome.
+Strike action at EU level refers to industrial action undertaken with the aim of securing a common outcome, usually in response to developments in EU policy, in two or more countries across Europe.

 Strike action at EU level is rare but has occurred a number of times in the recent past.
 The ability to take action – whether at EU level or transnationally – is potentially narrowed by the rulings of the Court of Justice of the European Union.
 (It should be noted that strike action at EU level is different from transnational industrial action, which aims to take action against a transnational company that operates in more than one EU Member State.)

 In the landmark joined cases of Viking (Case C-438/05) and Laval (Case C-341/05), the employers submitted that the right to take industrial action is subservient to the rights under Articles 43 (freedom of establishment ) and 49 EC (freedom to provide services) – now Articles 49 and 56 TFEU – and that any industrial action that impedes these fundamental rights be prohibited.
 The two cases were considered by the Advocates General in May 2007 who were of the opinion that industrial action is subject to the Treaty right to exercise freedom of services.
 However, in Laval, the Advocate General also held that unions can use collective action to compel service providers from another Member State to provide equivalent terms and conditions, provided the collective action is motivated by public interest objectives, such as the protection of workers and the fight against social dumping.
 In Viking, the Advocate General held that industrial action which restricts such a freedom might be objectively justified.